hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-1-overview.md

 - Autopilot Upgrades
 - Servers can act as a non-voting member of the cluster to help provide read scalability
 - Nomad attempts to parition servers according to specified redundancy zone, and will aim to keep one voting server per zone
+- Segregate workloads using Namespaces
+- Quotas limit resource consumption across teams or projects to reduce waste and align budgets
+- A shared cluster can be partitioned into multiple namespaces which allow jobs and their associated objects to be isolated from each other and other users of the cluster
+- Preemption enables Nomad's scheduler to automatically evict lower priority allocations of service and batch jobs so that allocations from higher priority jobs can be placed.
+- Sentinel defines policies such as disallowing jobs to be submitted to production on Fridays or only allowing users to run jobs that use pre-authorized Docker images